-- 86. All permanent appointees shall serve a six month probationary period, except as provided below: - 87.
-1. Employees who move from a part-time to a full-time position within a classification shall be subject to a three (3) month probationary period in the full-time position; - 88.
-2. Employees who move, in a flexible staffing series of classifications, except to a supervisory position, will have a three (3) month probationary period in the new position; - 89.
-3. Employees who move to a new department in the same class or former class will serve a three (3) month probationary period; - 90.
-4. An employee who is appointed to a permanent position shall have his or her probationary period reduced by the time served by that employee in the same classification in the same department, but all such probationary periods shall be at least three (3) months. - 91.
-5. When an employee is reinstated to a permanent position in a former class in a department other than the department in which the probationary period had been completed (in the former class) the employee shall serve three (3) months probationary time. - 92.
-6. A six (6) month probation will be required following promotion to a higher classification. - 7.
-When an employee's position changes by permanent transfer to the same class in another department, by disability transfer, reduction in force due to technical advances, automation or the installation of new equipment the employee shall serve three (3) months probation time.
+- 68. All permanent appointees shall serve a six month probationary period, except as provided below: - 69.
+1. Employees who move from a part-time to a full-time position within a classification shall be subject to a three (3) month probationary period in the full-time position; - 70.
+2. Employees who move, in a flexible staffing series of classifications, except to a supervisory position, will have a three (3) month probationary period in the new position; - 71.
+Employees who move to a new department in the same class or former class will serve a three (3) month probationary period; - 4.
+An employee who is appointed to a permanent position shall have the employee's probationary period reduced by the time served by that employee in the same classification in the same department, but all such probationary periods shall be at least three (3) months. - 73.
+When an employee is reinstated to a permanent position in a former class in a department other than the department in which the probationary period had been completed (in the former class) the employee shall serve three (3) months probationary time.

-- 94. 8.
-When an employee is returned as permanent following layoff, involuntary leave or resignation to a class or department other than the one left, the employee shall serve three (3) months probationary time. - 95.
-9. A current regularly scheduled provisional employee who receives a permanent appointment in his or her class in another department shall have his or her probationary period reduced by the time served by that employee in the same classification, but all such probationary periods shall be at least three (3) months. - 96.
-10. The probationary period for 8237, 8238 and 8239 Public Safety Dispatchers hired on or after July 1, 2007 shall conclude six (6) months after an employee's successful completion of the Department of Emergency Management training program. - 97.
-A probationary period may be extended by mutual agreement, in writing, between the Union and the City. - 98.
+- 74. 6.
+A six (6) month probation will be required following promotion to a higher classification. - 75.
+When an employee's position changes by permanent transfer to the same class in another department, by disability transfer, reduction in force due to technical advances, automation or the installation of new equipment the employee shall serve three (3) months probation time. - 76.
+8. When an employee is returned as permanent following layoff, involuntary leave or resignation to a class or department other than the one left, the employee shall serve three (3) months probationary time. - 9.
+A current regularly scheduled provisional employee who receives a permanent appointment in the provisional employee's class in another department shall have their probationary period reduced by the time served by that employee in the same classification, but all such probationary periods shall be at least three (3) months. - 78.
+10. The probationary period for 8237, 8238 and 8239 Public Safety Dispatchers hired on or after July 1, 2007 shall conclude six (6) months after an employee's successful completion of the Department of Emergency Management training program. - 79.
+A probationary period may be extended by mutual agreement, in writing, between the Union and the City. - 80.
 An employee who is granted a leave while serving a probationary period shall have such probationary period extended by the period of such leave in order to complete the required period of service.
-Disability leave shall extend the probationary period in all cases. - 99.
+Disability leave shall extend the probationary period in all cases. - 81.
 Any employee who is returned to duty to a position in another department after layoff or displacement, and who has displaced an incumbent in such position, is entitled to an introductory meeting with the new department.
 The purpose of the meeting is to review the job duties and expectations for the new position and to provide the timeline and framework for training and orientation.
-After thirty (30) days, the employee is entitled to a review of his or her performance.
-If the employee is not meeting standards, the supervisor will meet with the employee and, upon request, the union representative, to identify ways for the employee to bring his or her performance to a satisfactory level.
+After thirty (30) days, the employee is entitled to a review of the employee's performance.
+If the employee is not meeting standards, the supervisor will meet with the employee and, upon request, the union representative, to identify ways for the employee to bring the employee's performance to a satisfactory level.